EnigmaCurry/Vaporfile/README.markdown

 Uploading a website
 -------------------

-Once Vaporfile is installed, you can run it create a new website
+Once Vaporfile is installed, you can run it to create a new website
 configuration:

         vaporfile create